anngroong/podcasts/content/blog/20240402-01-Interview-Markus-Ritter-EU-Monitoring-Mission-Armenia-EUMA.md

 don't know which one is the official language from EUMA.
 But apparently, there was reports that the Russian peacekeepers did not allow the EUMA staff to observe what happened.
 Unfortunately, that incident four Armenians were killed by Azerbaijan.
 But at the same time, so we wanted to get your side of the story.

 Was EUMA prevented from doing its work?
 Did you need to actually go into the valley portion of the Nerkin Hand in order to observe?
 Or could you have conducted your observation also from the nearby road?
-And there's like, we've seen like photographic evidence, like photos that have been geolocated.
-I don't know how accurate they are that show that EUMA has been observing that portion of the border from the road itself, which is higher than the village, which probably would be more advantageous from a perspective of monitoring.
+And there's like, we've seen like photographic evidence, like photos that have been geolocated, I don't know how accurate they are, that show that EUMA has been observing that portion of the border from the road itself, which is higher than the village, which probably would be more advantageous from a perspective of monitoring.

 So please tell us what, in your own words, what happened that day?

 **Ritter**: I cannot tell you what happened on that day.
 I can tell you that to this valley and to Nerkin Hand itself, we had only one access that was June last year.
 Because before you reach this valley, you have on the right side of the road, you have a huge base of the Russian Federation border guards, and they stopped us regularly there, blocking the road and said we cannot continue because of security reasons.

 Last June, we have been there with an escort of the Armenian military, even then we have been stopped.
 And only after two hours and after a high ranking general from the Armenian army